- You do not have any products in your shopping cart yet.

 Main page » Coffee Table » Coffee Table "Atoll" » Coffee Table "Atoll", oval, approx. 111 x 70-80 x 45 cm made of reclaimed wood

-Oval Living Room Table made of Teak Wood – Atoll Series
+Oval Teakwood Coffee Table – Atoll Series

-Find more coffee tables from the "Atoll" series here: Coffee Table "Atoll"Solid, elegantly shaped and handcrafted: The oval living room table from the "Atoll" series is a striking piece of furniture for sophisticated interiors.
+Find more coffee tables from the "Atoll" series here: Coffee Table "Atoll"Solid, elegantly shaped and handcrafted: The oval coffee table from the "Atoll" series is a striking piece of furniture for sophisticated interiors.
 With its combination of high-quality reclaimed wood, glass element, and brushed stainless steel, this table unites clear design with natural character.

-Technical Overview – Atoll Oval Living Room Table
+Technical Overview – Oval Atoll Coffee Table

 | Feature | Description |